-Our eating and drinking habits have changed in a generation and this has given rise to a resurgence in dental decay.
-So called ‘energy drinks’ in the last generation were tea and coffee and they were usually served unsweetened.
-Today they have been largely replaced by carbonated soft drinks that sometimes come in 20 once containers.
-In the past 7 once bottles were the standard and they were only drank on special occasions.
-Food companies have steadily added the to the sugar amounts contained in many foodstuffs.
-Soda dispensing machines are everywhere, and advertising encouraging over consumption is prevalent.
-Many of these beverages are super caffeinated and low pH (high acidity).
-Alot of these drinks come with a ‘pop off lid’ container and contain 2-3 servings.
-However there is no way to reseal the containers which encourages drinking it all at once.
+Our eating and drinking habits have changed in a generation- this has given rise to a resurgence in dental decay.
+In the last generation, so-called energy drinks were tea and coffee, and people usually served them unsweetened.
+Today they have been replaced mainly by carbonated soft drinks that sometimes come in 20-ounce containers.
+Seven-ounce bottles were the standard in the past, and they were only drunk on special occasions.
+Food companies have steadily added to the sugar amounts contained in many foodstuffs.
+Soda dispensing machines are everywhere, and advertising encouraging overconsumption is prevalent.
+Many of these beverages are super caffeinated and have low pH (high acidity).
+Many of these drinks come with a “pop off lid” container and contain 2-3 servings.
+However, there is no way to reseal the containers, which encourages drinking them all at once.
 Many people sip these sugar/caffeine beverages all day and hence have an increased incidence of dental decay.
-This is a major health challenge.
+It is a significant health challenge.
 St. Lawrence Dentistry encourages you to consider some of the more healthy choices below for your teeth.

-Milk can help bring up pH levels and a study from the journal of the American Dental Association found that milk significantly reduced mouth acid levels even when the test person was consuming acidic breakfast foods such as the famous ‘fruit loops’.
+Milk can help bring up pH levels.
+For example, an American Dental Association journal study found that milk significantly reduced mouth acid levels even when the test person was consuming acidic breakfast foods such as the famous “fruit loops”.

-Apple juice does not have any cavity prevention effect and is in fact acidic.
-However, an apple in and of itself, has much lower acidic content than the same volume of juice.
-And because of the chewing involved in eating, it stimulates saliva, This makes it a much healthier choice than the juice form.
+Apple juice does not have any cavity prevention effect and is, in fact, acidic.
+However, an apple in and of itself has a much lower acidic content than the same volume of juice.
+And because of the chewing involved in eating, it stimulates saliva, making it a much healthier choice than the juice form.

-Promising herbal cavity management products are the horizons known as ‘nutraceuticals’ (things that are nutritious but have a therapeutic impact).
-A good example of natural products with tremendous dental benefits are green and black tea.
-Teas actually reduce oral pathologies at the DNA level in soft tissues.
+Good herbal cavity management products are the horizons known as nutraceuticals (things that are nutritious but have a therapeutic impact).
+An excellent example of natural products with tremendous dental benefits is “green and black tea”.
+Teas reduce oral pathologies at the DNA level in soft tissues.
 The phenols in tea also offer cavity prevention by inhibiting bacteria.
-Green or black tea (if your not adding sugar or milk) are great anti cavity drinks to be enjoyed after a sweet snack.
+Green or black tea (if you’re not adding sugar or milk) are great anti-cavity drinks to enjoy after a sweet snack.
 Tea is better for your teeth than coffee.
-The pH of coffee is relatively low and caffeine can dry out the saliva.
-Remineralisation of teeth cannot occur in a dry environment.
+The pH of coffee is relatively low, and caffeine can dry out the saliva.
+Remineralization of teeth cannot occur in a dry environment.

-The old Chinese herb liquorice root have demonstrated substantial antimicrobial activity against the cavity causing bacteria ‘strep mutans’.
+The old Chinese herb licorice root has demonstrated substantial antimicrobial activity against the cavity-causing bacteria “strep mutans”.
 Liquorice lollipops significantly reduce childhood cavities.
-The problem is children are not always fond of the taste of liquorice.
-The lollipop form is good because it stays in the mouth long enough to have action against the step mutans biofilm which causes cavities.
-If you just swish and swallow something it won’t be as effective.
+The problem is children are not always fond of the taste of licorice.
+The lollipop form is good because it stays in the mouth long enough to have an action against the step mutans biofilm, which causes cavities.
+If you swish and swallow something, it won’t be as effective.

-Grape seed extract have ‘proanthocyanidins’ which are potent antioxidants and have anti bacterial and anti-inflammatory properties.
-They can stimulate the immune system and strengthens collagen.
-When cavities form in a tooth collagen strands get exposed and we need something to preserve the collagen.
+A Grape seed extract has “proanthocyanidins”, potent antioxidants, and anti-bacterial and anti-inflammatory properties.
+They can stimulate the immune system and strengthen collagen.
+When cavities form in a tooth collagen strands, get exposed, and we need something to preserve the collagen.
 The extract will increase collagen crosslinks.

 Dry mouth disproportionately affects the elderly and contributes to root cavities.
-Aloe vera gel juice is a great mouth moisturizer and hence can protect against dental decay.
-It also has other benefits such as helping to alleviate joint pain.
-Ginger is another herbal ‘sialogogue’.
-Denture patients tend to be among the worst sufferers when it comes to dry mouth and alot of times they lost their teeth due to dry mouth in the first place.
+Aloe vera gel juice is an excellent mouth moisturizer and hence can protect against dental decay.
+It also has other benefits, such as helping to alleviate joint pain.
+Ginger is another herbal “sialogogue”.
+Denture patients tend to be among the worst sufferers when it comes to dry mouth, and a lot of times, they lose their teeth due to dry mouth in the first place.
 Prickly cactus extract is another promising natural product on the horizon which researchers are looking into for possible benefits for dry mouth.

 St. Lawrence Dentistry’s goal is for our patients to keep their teeth for a lifetime.
 We hope these natural suggestions can be of use to you.
-If you are looking for a dentist in the Mississuaga area please give us a call.
+If you are looking for a dentist in the Mississauga area, please give us a call.